-The risk assessment showed that no safety concerns from the proposed use of this enzyme as a processing aid were raised.
-The same enzyme, from other microbial sources, is already listed in the Code as a processing aid (Table to Clause 17 of Standard 1.3.3).
-The Applicant has indicated that the enzyme is removed via acid/heat treatment and filtration from the final GOS product (SD1-Section 5.4.4).
+The risk assessment did not raise any safety concerns from the proposed use of this enzyme as a processing aid.
+The same enzyme, from other microbial sources, is already listed in the Code as a processing aid (Table to clause 17 of Standard 1.3.3).
+The Applicant has indicated that the enzyme is removed via acid/heat treatment and filtration from the final GOS product (Section 5.4.4).
 Any residual enzymic protein would be in the form of inactivated enzyme, which would be metabolised like any other protein in the gastrointestinal tract.

-The enzyme preparation did not contain any detectable mycotoxins (aflatoxin B1, ochratoxin A, sterigmatocystin, zearalenone and T-2 toxin) or antibiotic activity to Staphylococcus aureus, Escherichia coli, B. cereus, B. circulans (ATCC 4516), Streptococcus pyogenes, and Serratia marcescens (SD1-Section 4.6).
+The enzyme preparation did not contain any detectable mycotoxins (aflatoxin B1, ochratoxin A, sterigmatocystin, zearalenone and T-2 toxin) or antibiotic activity to Staphylococcus aureus, Escherichia coli, B. cereus, B. circulans (ATCC 4516), Streptococcus pyogenes, or Serratia marcescens (Section 4.6).
 Overall, there were no concerns with the safety of the enzyme preparation or the enzyme itself when used as a processing aid.